thijsBoet/advanced-css-and-sass/1-how-css-works/README.md

 ### Parsing CSS
 1. Resolving conflicting css declarations AKA the CASCADE

+**Cascade**
-**Cascade** -> *Process of combining different stylesheet and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element*
+*Process of combining different stylesheet and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element*

+### Importance                    =>    Specificity                   =>  Source Order
+1. User !important declarations         1. inline stylesheet              Last declaration will
+2. Author !important declarations       2.
+ID's                           override all other.
+1. Author                               3. classes, pseudo, attribute
+4. User                                 4. elements, pseudo-elements
+5. Default browser declarations